About Dexa Bone Densitometry

 Age-Related Osteoporosis – Inflicts both women and men older than 70 years.
 Older people have an added risk of low bone mass because bone density peaks at the age of 35 and decreases gradually.
 The ability to absorb calcium from the intestine decreases, thus reducing the calcium inside the body.
 Also, older people are slightly vitamin D deficient, leading to decreased calcium absorption from the intestine.
 Bone formation responds to physical stress, and thus, less activity also decreases bone strength.

-Osteoporosis may go unnoticed if it is asymptomatic.
-Signs that there has been a reduction in bone mass include:
+go unnoticed if it is asymptomatic.
+Signs that there has been a reduction in bone

 Frequently Asked Questions (FAQ’S)